Gravity enters Vermont

 Rocky climb up East Mountain

-First off, the trail continued the climb up East Mountain that I began yesterday.
+When I finally left camp, the trail continued the climb up East Mountain that I began yesterday.
 It was often rocky and steep.

 Entering Vermont and the Long Trail